upbound/docs/content/spaces/oidc.md

 kubectl get secret kubeconfig-ctp1 -n default -o jsonpath='{.data.kubeconfig}' | base64 -d > /tmp/ctp1.yaml
 ```

 Update the user details of the kubeconfig to use `oidc-login`.
-For example, below is a snippet of a kubeconfig whch uses [kubelogin](https://github.com/int128/kubelogin).
+For example, below is a snippet of a kubeconfig which uses [kubelogin](https://github.com/int128/kubelogin).

 ```yaml
 users: